SAVE THE DATE

-The State Advisory Council on Refugee Services and Assistance (SAC) Quarterly Meeting will be in person on Thursday, June 13, 2019, from 9:00 AM – 3:00 PM (tentative).
-It will be in Oakland so please Save the Date!
+The State Advisory Council on Refugee Assistance and Services (SAC) Quarterly Meeting will be a teleconference on Wednesday, September 18, 2019, from 1:30 – 3:00 PM.

 California County Plans

 For your information, these are the Refugee Services County Plans certified by the California Department of Social Services, Refugee Programs Bureau for Alameda, Los Angeles, Orange, San Diego, San Francisco, Santa Clara and Stanislaus counties.

 This publication was created to emphasize the refugees’ positive impact on California and the United States, and to use as a tool to share accomplishments, best practices, obstacles, and information with stakeholders.

 Refugees and other populations we serve greatly contribute cultural richness and economic growth to California and their local communities.
 They also provide us with a source of incredible and inspirational stories of struggle and success.
 This anecdotal information is shared with a significant number of stakeholders in California involved in resettling these populations through Reception and Placement.